guumaster/hostctl/docs/content/docs/cli-usage/_index.md

 ## hostctl

-A Dev tool to manage your hosts file like a pro
+Your dev tool to manage /etc/hosts like a pro

 ### Synopsis